MolSSI/QCArchiveInfrastructureWebsite/index.rst

 Project Demos
 -------------
-To highlight the capabailities of each project, short demoss were created.
+To highlight the capabailities of each project, short demos were created.
 Full details can be found by going to each projects Documentation page which can be found in the dropdown at the top of this page.